 When shopping for your wedding look, brides and bridesmaids should consider comfort over everything else.
 For footwear, flat shoes or small heels are recommended if you want to be able to walk at the end of the big day; but if you’re really fixed on wearing big heels, consider flats that you can change into after the ceremony.

-For the dress (yes, brides, you can wear white!), you will get really good advice from any bridal boutique about which dress fabric, silhouette, etc, would be best for you.
+For the dress, you will get really good advice from any bridal boutique about which dress fabric, silhouette, etc, would be best for you.
 For example, empire waist gowns are popular because of their high waist and how they they flare out over the hips.
 For fabrics, consider lighter options like organza or chiffon.

 Also, don’t forget about underwear.
 During pregnancy, it’s not uncommon for women to go up a few of cup sizes and for breasts to become a lot more sensitive.
 Therefore, it’s important to look for a bra that has structure (though ideally one that doesn’t have hard wires that could dig into you), and wider straps, sides, and backs.
 This will give you as much comfort and support as possible.
 However you probably shouldn’t just go out and buy a maternity bra—it’s very important that your bra fits properly.
 Pregnancy means your body is always changing, so the best thing to do is get professionally fitted to ensure maximum, perfect fit.

-Furthermore, there’s nothing wrong with wearing your usual knickers, but you may consider investing in special knickers (and tights for winter?) that support your growing baby bump.
+Furthermore, there’s nothing wrong with wearing your usual knickers, but you may consider investing in a few special pairs (and tights for winter?) that support your growing baby bump.
 Normal knickers will tend to slip beneath your tummy.

 Lastly, some other clothing items it’s well worth looking into are back supports/belts to treat any back pain.
 These will also help your posture, which is very important while you’re pregnant.
 And nursing pads/breast pads are a must-have to keep you dry when you start to lactate.
 Even if you haven’t yet, it’s best to have some on hand if only for your own peace of mind—they’ll be there if and when you need them.